npretor/circuitprinter/README.md

 ### Camera testing
-1. Start the motion server.
-This connects to the motion, and initializes the camera client
+1. Start the motion server in the docker container.
+This connects to the motion, and initializes the camera client.
-2. Run the test workflow script.
+2. Run the test workflow script in another script in the container.
 Images should be saved to the cache folder
+    ```docker exec -it  b0c3ee90d132 /bin/bash```
 3. Test sending, images should be received and saved, but that hasn't been written yet